HarperDB/documentation/docs/technical-details/reference/graphql.md

 ### Short Form Querying

-Any Resource attribute can be used as an argument for a query.
+Any attribute can be used as an argument for a query.
 In this short form, multiple arguments is treated as multiple equivalency conditions with the default `and` operation.

 For example, the following query requires an `id` variable to be provided, and the system will search for a `Dog` record matching that id.